kiorq/coup/README.md

 This section displays the remaining coins in the treasury and the number of cards in the court dock.

+## Errors

+As much bugs and saftey checks were added as possible to prevent errors, however if any errors, you'll see an error message with a button that will reset the game if tapped

 ## Design and Architecture

 **Technology Stack:**